Daisuke Igarashi: Life and career

 Igarashi was born in Saitama in the suburbs of Tokyo.
 As a child, he would often spend time in a grove of Tsuki-jō in Saitama, consisting of trees that were several hundreds of years old.
 He started drawing, because he wanted to depict the beauty of these trees.
 He graduated from Tama Art University, where he studied oil painting from 1989 on.
 He was classmates with fellow manga artist Hiroaki Samura, but the two of them only properly met later while working for the same manga magazine.
 After graduating, he travelled through Japan and sketched landscapes that he saw.

-In 1993, Igarashi won the newcomer award Afternoon Shiki Shō ("Afternoon Seasons Prize") of the manga magazine Afternoon with the short story "Ohayashi ga kikoeru hi" ("A Day Festival Music Is Heard") and its publication in the February 1994 issue of Afternoon was his debut as a professional manga artist.
+In 1993, Igarashi won the newcomer award Afternoon Shiki Shō ("Afternoon Seasons Prize") of the manga magazine Monthly Afternoon with the short story "Ohayashi ga kikoeru hi" ("A Day Festival Music Is Heard") and its publication in the February 1994 issue was his debut as a professional manga artist.
 The short story is set in Tsuki-jō shrine.
 He had previously submitted the manga to the shōjo manga magazine LaLa, but the magazine's editors rejected it due to its lack of romance in the story and advised Igarashi to submit it to a seinen manga magazine.
 "Ohayashi ga kikoeru hi" became the first chapter of the series Hanashippanashi, consisting of different short stories.
 He focused on a series consisting of short stories in order to still experiment with styles and themes in the beginning of his career.
-Hanashippanashi was serialized in Afternoon until 1996.
+Hanashippanashi was serialized in Monthly Afternoon until 1996.
 In the following six years he only published some short stories, which were collected in the book Sora Tobi Tamashii in 2002.